fyw1999/MovingDroneCrowd/README.md

 # Catalog
 ✅ MovingDroneCrowd

-✅ Training and Testing Code
+✅ Training and Testing Code for SDNet

 ✅ Pretrained models for MovingDroneCrowd